Xyzbolt/Bookbot/README.md

 # Bookbot
-a bookbot for counting word usage (a first project in a while) built in python
+a bookbot for counting word usage (a boot.dev project) built in python